pivot-access-ltd/bma-offline-docs/src/try-out-the-maas-cli-5236.md

 <a href="#heading--Summary"><h2 id="heading--Summary">Summary</h2></a>

 As you see, it's not that difficult to install MAAS, deploy a machine, and then load usable software on it.
-Now you can go through the MAAS documenation to learn more about what you just did.
+Now you can go through the MAAS documentation to learn more about what you just did.